olenzilla/tailwindcss-plugin-spritesmith/README.md

 [![NPM](https://nodei.co/npm/@olenzilla/tailwindcss-plugin-spritesmith.png)](https://npmjs.com/package/@olenzilla/tailwindcss-plugin-spritesmith)

-A TailwindCSS plugin for creating spritesheets using Webpack or Vite that, thanks to using TailwindCSS, are:
+A Tailwind plugin that takes folders of sprite images and uses TailwindCSS and Spritesmith with Webpack or Vite to generate image spritesheets and corresponding sprite classes as Tailwind utilities.

 - [Features \& Highlights](#features--highlights)
 - [Webpack](#webpack)